 They also like starting up and carrying out projects.
 They like leading people and making many decisions.
 Sometimes they require risk taking and often deal with business.

-Billing, Cost and Rate Clerks job description, Billing, Cost and Rate Clerks salary, Billing, Cost and Rate Clerks information, what is the job of a Billing, Cost and Rate Clerk like, pros and cons about Billing, Cost and Rate Clerks, colleges and universities for Billing, Cost and Rate Clerks, is Billing, Cost, and Rate Clerks the right career for me, Easy careers to get into, careers in Office and Administration
+Billing, Cost and Rate Clerks job description, Billing, Cost and Rate Clerks salary, Billing, Cost and Rate Clerks information, what is the job of a Billing, Cost and Rate Clerk like, pros and cons about Billing, Cost and Rate Clerks, colleges and universities for Billing, Cost and Rate Clerks, is Billing, Cost and Rate Clerks the right career for me, careers in Office and Administration